 - For access via the user interface, the user is prompted to verify using Salesforce Authenticator (version 2 or later), or to enter a verification code. - Note: Users aren't asked for a verification code the first time they log in to Salesforce. - For access via the API or a client, users must add their security token to the end of their password to log in.
-Or, if "Two-Factor Authentication on API Logins" is set on the user profile, users enter a verification code generated by an authenticator app.

-- Users can obtain their security token by changing their password or resetting their security token via the Salesforce user interface.
+Or, if "Two-Factor Authentication on API Logins" is set on the user profile, users enter a verification code generated by an authenticator app. - A security token is an automatically generated key from Salesforce.
+For example, if a user's password is mypassword, and the security token is XXXXXXXXXX, the user must enter mypasswordXXXXXXXXXX to log in.
+Or some client applications have a separate field for the security token. - Users can obtain their security token by changing their password or resetting their security token via the Salesforce user interface.
 When a user changes a password or resets a security token, Salesforce sends a new security token to the email address on the user's Salesforce record.
-The security token is valid until the user resets the security token, changes a password, or has a password reset.

-Tip: Before you access Salesforce from a new IP address, we recommend that you get your security token from a trusted network using Reset My Security Token.
+The security token is valid until the user resets the security token, changes a password, or has a password reset. - Tip: Before you access Salesforce from a new IP address, we recommend that you get your security token from a trusted network using Reset My Security Token.